 3. Add the spices, carrot and peppers.

 Next, you can add the rest of the veggies and the spices, giving it a good stir.
 I used chili powder, cumin and parika.
-You can season the recipe with salt and pepper to taste once it’s finished cooking.

 4. Add everything else and simmer.

 The final step is to add the beans, tomato paste and vegetable broth and simmer until the carrots are tender.
 This should take about 15-20 minutes.